python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 If you're using the Docker image provided in the project's docker-compose, open your `config.yml` file, set `bot.redis.host` to `redis`, and `bot.redis.password` to `null`.

 #### Starting Redis Using Other Methods
-You can run your own instance of Redis, but in that case you will need to correctly set `bot.redis.host` and `bot.redis.port`.
+You can run your own instance of Redis, but in that case you will need to correctly set `bot.redis.host` and `bot.redis.port`, and the `bot.redis.password` value in `config-default.yml` should not be overridden.
 Then, enter the `.env` file, and set `REDIS_PASSWORD` to whatever password you set.

+---

 ### Optional: Working with Metricity
 [Metricity](https://github.com/python-discord/metricity) is our home-grown bot for collecting metrics on activity within the server, such as what users are  present, and ID's of the messages they've sent.
 Certain features in the Python bot rely on querying the Metricity database for information such as the number of messages a user has sent, most notably the voice verification system.

 If you wish to work on a feature that relies on Metricity, for your convenience we've made the process of using it relatively painless with docker: Enter the `.env` file you've written for the Python bot, and append the line `USE_METRICITY=true`.